Dean of Freshman Studies

 Cooperative Education (Co-op) and Internship programs offer students the opportunity, prior to graduation, to gain work experience that is related to their major.
 The Co-op Program provides students with an experiential and applications approach to education.
 Co-op is available to matriculated students in all majors.
 The program enhances the education of the student with the introduction of part- and full-time work experiences during which additive or degree credits can be earned.

 Co-op enables students to examine a professional field through employment in a major-related job.
 All co-op students earn a salary that can help defray college and other expenses.
-Co-op work experiences are scheduled after the completion of the sophomore year; for architecture students, after the completion of the junior year.
+Co-op work experiences are scheduled after the completion of the sophomore year; for architecture students, after the completion of the junior year; for students in Martin Tuchman School of Management, after the completion of the freshman year.
 Minimum requirements for admission into the Co-op Program include good academic standing and a GPA of at least 2.2.
 Architecture students are required to have a 2.5 minimum GPA for admission into the Co-op Program.
-Engineering students follow a Co-Op Option within their degree program and the admission requirements as well as other policies are specified at https://engineering.njit.edu/how-co-op-program-works Full-time undergraduate students completing a full-time co-op work assignment may register for only two courses in addition to their co-op course.
+Martin Tuchman School of Management Students are required to have a 2.8 minimum GPA for admission into the Co-op Program.
+Engineering students follow a Co-Op Option within their degree program and the admission requirements as well as other policies are specified at https://engineering.njit.edu/how-co-op-program-works.
+Full-time undergraduate students completing a full-time co-op work assignment may register for only two courses in addition to their co-op course.

 International students only: International students who wish to participate in the co-op experience must apply for employment authorization through the Office of Global Initiatives (OGI) and Career Development Services (CDS).
 International undergraduate students must register for 12 credits at all times (except last semester); credits from co-op can be used to count towards the minimum requirement.
 Students cannot take a co-op course by itself (except during summer term if summer is not the student’s final semester).